lichifeng/MgxParser/src/README.md

 For node addon usage, see `src/node/README.md`,
 See **Compile node addon with cmake-js** for details.

+## JSON output
+The JSON output of MgxParser is a string contains parsed information of a record.
+Some keys are optional, they will be omitted if not available.
+Those keys are ensured to be in the output:
+- **status**: A string indicates the status of parsing.
+- **guid**: A string of 32 characters, the unique identifier of this record.
+- **md5**: A string of 32 characters, the md5 of the record file.

+### About 'status'
+The 'status' value can be checked to determine whether the parsing was successful:
+- 'perfect': Means all data in the record was parsed.
+- 'good': Means the main data in header part was scanned, and at least the map can be generated.
+- 'valid': Means the header and body parts can be decompressed, but there are problems in parsing.
+- 'invalid': Means the record is invalid or cannot be parsed, but MgxParser worked fine.

+### About 'guid'
+The 'guid' value is a 32 characters string, it is the unique identifier of this record:
+- In higher versions(HD, DE), it is contained in the record file.
+- In earlier versions, it is generated from some stable data in the record, records from the same game are expected to have a same guid.
+In very rare cases, like some players quit at the **very very beginning** of the game and others continued, the guid may be different.
+- If the record is invalid and no enough info for generating a guid, the md5 of the record file will be used.

 ## Performance
 I did't do elegent profiling for it, simply measured its performance
 by `\time -v MgxParser recordfile.mgx`